pipeargill/Open-Source-Wearables/README.md

 This category is for parts and techniques related to turning character concepts into wearables that utilize a fabric, textile, or faux-fur outer layer.

 ## Utility/Tactical
-This category is for anything that has a specific functon other than looking cool.
+This category is for anything that has a specific functon as a tool that doesn't fall neatly into cyberwear or anything designed to be defensive such as armor.

 ## Solutions
 This category is a catch-all for components that adapt one thing to another, hold a thing in a place, or otherwise solve a problem or adapt one category into another.